Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 - **Communication:** Bring your technical questions to tutorials, online classes, or demo sessions, Alternatively post your technical question in GitHub Discussion channels, you can find the link in [GitHub Links](#github-links).
 Communications about technical issues must strictly go through class or GitHub Discussion Channels. **Technical questions sent via email or chat will receive no response.**
 - **Marking & Feedback:** Feedback on assessments is a crucial aspect of the learning process, providing valuable insights and guidance to you on your performance, giving you areas for improvement.
 Do not take feedbacks personal or subjective, instead focus on how to utilize them to improve your future work.
 The idea is to learn from your mistakes, and make progress towards achieving your academic goals.
 - **Progress Tracking:** If you fall behind in timely submissions of your assessments or your work does not meet expectation you will receive progress tracking emails that are intended to remind you and encourage you to engage more actively.
 If you are falling behind approach your professor for guidance and support before it is too late to catch up and complete the course successfully.
 - **Remarking:** Remarking request can only be made during office hours in person.
-Check class schedule in the Blackboard Portal and **ONLY** use the office hours to talk to your professor about the remark requests. **Remark requests sent via email or chat will receive no response.**
+Check class schedule in the Blackboard Portal and only use the office hours to talk to your professor about the remark requests. **Remark requests sent via email or chat will receive no response.**
 - **Academic Integrity:** You are expected to uphold principles of academic integrity during Checkpoint sessions.
 This includes refraining from cheating, plagiarism, or any form of academic dishonesty.
 You can find more details about Seneca's Integrity Policy statement and its' enforcements in [Seneca's Integrity Policy](https://www.senecapolytechnic.ca/about/policies/academic-integrity-policy.html).